 - Letter from Commanding Officer (non-domiciliary serviceperson)

-- DV plate registration or letter from RMV stating eligibility for DV plate
+- DV plate registration or a letter from the RMV stating eligibility for the DV plate

 - Insurance coverage selection sheet showing the principal place of garaging